 If you travel about 85 miles northwest of Fresno you’ll discover one of the most superb geological areas of California where bare granite domes rise from the shores of Courtright Reservoir and above the deep canyon cut by Helms Creek located at the north end of the lake.
 Off to the east Mt.
 Goddard rises to a majestic 13,568 feet in elevation.
 Of course, you can do more than just admire the great views.
 Your recreational options include camping, fishing, hiking, equestrian trails, and OHV (Off-Highway Vehicle) trails.
-For more information, click here.
+Learn more about Courtright Reservoir.

 90 miles Northeast of Fresno, you’ll find Florence Lake— one of the jewels of the Sierra—nestled in the midst of the John Muir Wilderness.
 It’s a great place to get away and enjoy peace and solitude.
 Florence Lake offers facilities and services that include campgrounds, picnic area, store, boat rentals, horseback riding, and passenger ferry service to places around the lake.
 You'll also have a connection to the mid-point of the John Muir Trail, which just happens to be the most popular hiking trail in the United States!
 And when you see it, you’ll understand why.
 You’ll also be close enough to check out nearby Mono Hot Springs and Edison Lake.
-Click here for a photo and more information.
+Read more information and see Florence Lake.

 If you’re looking for something a little closer to home, Lost Lake is only 19 miles north of Fresno, below Friant Dam.
 Here you can enjoy a 70-acre nature/study area and the waters of Lost Lake.
 During the day you can access the river and fish.
 There are also picnic facilities, playgrounds, and a beach volleyball facility.
 Campgrounds are available if you want to stay overnight.
-Click here for information about Lost Lake Resort.
+Learn more about Lost Lake Resort.